FVUS/wildkatze/_articles/(3) ThirdOrderFlow.md

 # Third Order Flow Model on Unstructured Meshes
 <br/><br/>
 Finite Volume Descretization is achieved through more integration points per face as opposed to 1 integration point per face in Second Order methods.
+For example for a Tetrahydral mesh, for each face of control volume Third Order discretization will use 3 integration points as opposed to 1 for Second Order method.

 <p align="center">
   <img width="1000" height="333" src="https://live.staticflickr.com/65535/51941367356_095c784ef8_b.jpg">
 </p>

+Also the gradients are computed from extended stencil of control volume neighbours involving second neighbours also.
+For this reason gradients are calculated from 12 to 200 neighbours.

+**For general polyhedral meshes this could be prohibitive expensive because we might have around 300 to 400 neighbours in computation stencil.
+For this reason Wildkatze restricts the maximum numbers to be around 30.**

+Gradient computation is then followed by constructing various variables to control volume faces using Third Order expression.
+These two steps are the majority of computation costs.

  <br/><br/>
  <br/><br/>